MikeBishop/http-misc-extensions/draft-montenegro-httpauth-multilegged-auth.md

 The proxy MUST bind the HTTP/2 connections it maintains with the client and server, using a separate connection to the server for each client.
-The proxy MUST relay the `Auth-ID` and `Persisted-Auth` headers unmodified between these connections.
+The proxy MUST relay the `Auth-ID` and `Persistent-Auth` headers unmodified between these connections.